rakhmatnw/noob.css/README.md

-# Kecik UI
+# Kecik CSS
 A simple, not fancy at all, mini CSS UI Framework.

-Still work in progress.
+--- Still work in progress ---